Back to blog·review·Validation·tools

 A good validator should say "not ready" most of the time.
 If it tells every founder their idea is great, it's a marketing funnel pretending to be a research tool.

-90% of ideas tested scored below 70.
-The most common score bracket is 41-50 (32% of all scans).
-I published the full breakdown in my analysis of 1,000+ startup ideas.
+81.7% of ideas in the current benchmark set score below 70.
+The peak bracket is now 50-59, which accounts for 30.3% of scans.
+I published the full breakdown in my 2026 startup validation benchmarks.
 If that makes you uncomfortable, that's the point.

 I could write marketing copy all day.
 What matters more is what people say when I'm not in the room.
-These are verified reviews from Trustpilot, Product Hunt, and DMs I received.
-You can check the public ones yourself.
+These are Trustpilot reviews, Product Hunt reviews, and direct messages I received from users.

 "I do not regret any cent spent.
 Much different from ChatGPT or Claude.
 I keep coming back to my report."